aweymo-ui/aerial_timelapse/content/4_outcomes.md

 ## Conclusion

 In conclusion, I hope this has been an insightful comparison of these platforms and their various strengths and weaknesses for researchers of varying technical abilities.
-Understanding these nuances can help empower researchers to draw new insights and help guide developments towards these functionalities in the future.
+If students or faculty reach out for a recommendation for a tool that can use and they only need 20 or so years of coverage, I am very likely to recommend the ArcGIS World Imagery Wayback platform as an extremely intuitive option.

+That said, I am personally very interested in creating more work in Google Earth Engine and the seemingly limitless ability you have to produce still, moving and interactive maps.
+I also feel like I am missing some central concepts of the code that would weed out so many of the false positives, incomplete images and datasets with conflicting color configurations.

+Thank you for your time!